History at Balliol College

 Balliol historians are noted for their important contributions to both History and several other disciplines.
 They include Christopher Hill, V.H.
 Galbraith, Keith Thomas, Richard Southern, John Keegan, Raphael Samuel, Maxine Berg, Richard Cobb, Maurice Keen, Colin Lucas, Christopher Bayly, Rodney Hilton, E.H.
 Carr, and Lyndal Roper.
 They also include the popular historians Dan Snow, Suzannah Lipscomb, and Dominic Sandbrook; the novelists Graham Greene, Anthony Powell, and L.P.
 Hartley; the politician Chris Patten, the journalists David Aaronovitch and Mark Lowen, and the lawyer Lord Bingham.

-Number of places at Balliol: usually 12.
+Number of places at Balliol: 12.

 Follow the Balliol Historians on Twitter